-ACT: Respondent to Comply with Determination
+ACT: Respondent to Comply with Decision

 Adjudication

-The Act requires payment of any adjudicated amount within 5 business days of the date of receipt of the determination or by the decided date of payment, whichever is the later.
+The Act requires payment of any adjudicated amount within 5 business days of the date of receipt of the decision or by the decided date of payment, whichever is the later.
 Adjudicate Today will always forward a copy of the decision to both parties.
 The date of receipt of the decision by the respondent is day 0 for the purpose of counting 5 business days.

 Where the respondent is to make a payment to the claimant, the claimant should forward the respondent: